Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git commit -m "commit msg" -m "commit description"
 ```

-**NOTE**: When you create an empty repo on GitHub, I believe it's best practice to use the same name on GitHub for the folder of your local copy, though you can still push if the names do not match.
-I tend to match up the names so that there is no confusion for repos with similar names.
+**NOTE**: When you create an empty repo on GitHub, I believe it's best practice to use the same name on GitHub as the folder of your local copy, though you can still push if the names do not match.
+I tend to match up the names so that there is no confusion for repos/projects with similar names.

 <!-- &#8627; -->
 <!-- &#8640; -->